gustcomer/persistence-experiments/README.md

 Install with `npm install`.

-Create the database with `psql -d app -f create.sql`.
+Create the database with `psql -d example -f create.sql`.

 Run the server with `npx nodemon src/main.ts`.